Ray Griggs

-Vice Admiral Raymond James Griggs, AO, CSC (born July 1961) is an Australian senior public servant and a former senior officer in the Royal Australian Navy.
+Vice Admiral Raymond James Griggs, AO, CSC (born July 1961) is an Australian former senior public servant and senior officer in the Royal Australian Navy.
 He served as Chief of Navy from June 2011 to June 2014, before being appointed Vice Chief of the Defence Force until his transfer to the reserve in July 2018.

 Following his transfer to the reserves, Griggs held the appointment of the Associate Secretary of the Indigenous Affairs Group within the Department of Prime Minister and Cabinet, and was the inaugural CEO of the National Indigenous Australians Agency.
-He was appointed Secretary of the Department of Social Services on 22 July 2021.
+He was Secretary of the Department of Social Services from 22 July 2021 until 10 December 2024.

 Early years

 Griggs was born in Homebush, New South Wales, in July 1961 to James and Maureen Griggs.